Laws and taxes for British nationals who want to buy or let property in Spain.

 Before you complete your property purchase you should make sure that:

-- you have carried out property survey.
-Whilst this is not obligatory it is wise to get a chartered surveyor to check the property
+- You have carried out a property survey.
+Whilst this is not obligatory, it is wise to get a chartered surveyor to check the property

 Make sure you have seen the following documents:

 - A paid-up receipt for the previous owner’s annual property tax (IBI).
 It is also wise to get a certificate from the town hall proving that there are no unpaid rates from previous years